HOLLYWOOD MALL

 The first operational store, a (22,000 square foot) Publix supermarket, opened for business on October 6, 1964.
 Six more stores were dedicated on October 14th; Thom McAn Shoes, Barton's Candy, Cheryl's Gifts & Cards, a (12,000 square foot) Gray Drugs, (24,500 square foot) F.W.
 Woolworth and 1-level (140,000 square foot) Sears.

 Charter tenants included Butter Kist Bake Shop, Grazia of Hollywood Sports Wear, Lerner Shops, Mayor's Jewelers, Lani Kai Hawaiian Shops, Mister Donut and the Orange Bowl snack bar.
 The Altair Beauty Salon was the place in town for the latest Fedora hairstyle.
 The ABC Florida State Theatre on Hollywood Mall showed first features on February 9, 1965.
-The original twin-screen venue was reconfigured as a 3-plex in 1984, quaded in 1986, and was shuttered in 1996.
+This twin-screen venue was reconfigured as a 3-plex in 1984, quaded in 1986, and was shuttered in 1996.

 These included GALLERIA FORT LAUDERDALE (1980) {9.3 miles northeast}, AVENTURA MALL (1983) {3.9 miles southeast, in northern Dade County}, SAWGRASS MILLS (1990) {12.9 miles northwest, in Sunrise} and PEMBROKE LAKES MALL (1992) {7.8 miles west, in Pembroke Pines}.

-Sears' vacant building was demolished and a 3.5 million dollar Target constructed in its space.
+Sears' vacant building was demolished and a 3.5 million dollar Target constructed on its space.
 The 1-level (119,400 square foot) store opened for business on October 10, 1993.
 At the same time, the 1964-vintage Publix was replaced with a new store.

 By the late 1990s, HOLLYWOOD MALL was in a second downward spiral.
 It was acquired by the Coconut Grove, Florida-based Swerdlow Group, who invested 12 million dollars in another renovation.
-The southern quarter of the mall proper was knocked down, with the remaining tenant spaces reoriented toward the exterior.
-Rechristened HOLLYWOOD HILLS PLAZA, the new mixed-use power center and office venue encompassed 372,000 leasable square feet.
+The southern quarter of the mall proper was knocked down, with remaining tenant spaces reoriented toward the exterior.
+Rechristened HOLLYWOOD HILLS PLAZA, the mixed-use power center and office venue encompassed 372,000 leasable square feet.
 It was completed in early 2000.

 The Swerdlow Group moved their corporate offices into a 25,000 square foot suite in the complex.
 The property was sold to Davie, Florida's Ross Realty Investments in December 2002 and, then, to Houston-based Weingarten Realty Investors, in April 2003.
+Weingarten was acquired by Jericho, New York's Kimco Realty Corporation in April 2021.

 Sources: